List of Emmerdale characters introduced in 2025: Graham Connolly

 Graham Connolly, portrayed by Macaulay Cooper, was a con artist who posed as a supporter on an LGBTQ+ forum who Vinny Dingle (Bradley Johnson) opened up to when questioning his sexuality ahead of his wedding to Gabby Thomas (Rosie Bentham).
 He first appeared on 8 August 2025, however he initially used the name Mike.
 However, when meeting Vinny, he recorded him opening up and used it against him to extort money out of him and attacked him.
 These scenes sparked the best part of 300 Ofcom complaints from viewers.
 However, with the support from his friend Kammy Hadiq (Shebz Miah), Vinny managed to testify against Graham in court.
 Connolly departed the soap on 2 October 2025 after appearing in seven episodes.
-Johnathan Halm from Metro said Graham was "one of the most vile, hateful villains to ever step foot in Emmerdale."
+Joshua Halm from Metro said Graham was "one of the most vile, hateful villains to ever step foot in Emmerdale."
 He also described Graham to be a "grim extortionist".
 His departure was announced on 7 October 2025.
 Connolly posted on Instagram: "That's a wrap!
 After an unforgettable journey, all of my Emmerdale episodes have now aired.
 I feel incredibly grateful for this experience and this has been one of my favorite jobs to date.
 Huge thanks to everyone who tuned in and sent such kind messages—your support has meant the world to me!"
 He continued: "Playing the role of Mike, while challenging due to the character's actions, was an honor."
 Cooper mentioned that all his appearances were to address the importance of his storyline and acknowledged that the events have happened to people in real life.
 Before thanking cast, crew and fans, he elaborated: "I hope our portrayal helps bring much-needed awareness to this issue."